+VI.
+Staff Updates

-VIII) Staff Updates A) Overview of Administrative & Minor Project Approvals Issued in 2021
+• Overview of Administrative & Minor Project approvals issued in 2021

 Ms. Brunner began by stating that the Planning Board has delegated some of its authority to staff to approve certain minor modifications to a site plan.
 She indicated these projects have to meet Board standards; otherwise, staff cannot act on them.
+She indicated the threshold for administrative process but also does not need to come before the Planning Board and such projects would go before this Review Committee.

-She indicated the threshold for administrative approval is outlined in the Land Development Code (LDC) that went into effect in September.
-With the adoption of the LDC, a Minor Project Review Committee was formed consisting entirely of staff.
-She added there could be a project that doesn't quite meet the administrative process but also does not need to come before the Planning Board and such projects would go before this Review Committee.
+- administrative approval is outlined in the Land Development Code (LDC) that went into effect in - 438 September.
+With the adoption of the LDC, a Minor Project Review Committee was formed - consisting entirely of staff.
+She added there could be a project that doesn't quite meet the